Speed Racer (film): Plot

 After driving together and working as a team, Speed begins to suspect that Racer X is Rex in disguise.
 His family discovers that he has entered the race and agrees to support him.
-With Trixie and his family aiding him, Speed defeats many brutal racers bribed by Cruncher Block and overcomes obstacles to win the race, while Detector's team arrests Block.

-However, Taejo's plan is revealed to be a sham, as his true intention was to boost his family's company for Royalton's buyout.
+With Trixie and his family aiding him, Speed defeats many brutal racers bribed by fixer Cruncher Block and overcomes obstacles to win the race, while Detector's team arrests Block.
+However, Taejo's plan is revealed to be a sham, as his true intention was to boost his family's company to secure a higher price for Royalton's buyout.

 Enraged by this news, Speed confronts Racer X, suspecting he is Rex.
-Racer X removes his mask, revealing an unfamiliar face, stating that Rex is dead, but advises Speed to stay true to himself and find his own driving style.
+Racer X removes his mask, revealing an unfamiliar face and stating that Rex is dead, but advises Speed to stay true to himself and find his own reason to race.
 Speed returns home, planning to leave, but Pops expresses pride in him and admits his own stubbornness drove Rex away.
 Taejo's sister Horuko unexpectedly arrives with Taejo's rejected invitation to the Grand Prix.
 The Racer family unites and builds a new Mach 6 in 32 hours.

-Speed enters the Grand Prix with Inspector Detector against great odds; Royalton has placed a $1,000,000 bounty on him, and he faces future Hall of Famer Jack "Cannonball" Taylor.
-Speed overcomes a slow start to catch up with Taylor, who cheats using a spearhook to tie the Mach 6 to his car.
-Speed reveals it to the cameras, exposing Royalton's crimes and also causing Taylor to crash and lose.
-Speed wins the race.

-As Racer X watches from afar, a flashback montage reveals him to be Rex, having faked his death, secretly attended his funeral, and underwent facial plastic surgery to protect Speed.
-He chooses not to reveal his identity to his family, opting to live with the consequences of his choice.
-The Racer family celebrates Speed's victory, Taejo testifies against Royalton and Block, and Royalton is jailed.
+Speed enters the Grand Prix with Inspector Detector against great odds; Royalton has placed a $1,000,000 bounty on him, and he faces future Hall of Famer, five-time WRL champion, and two-time Grand Prix champion Jack "Cannonball" Taylor.
+Speed overcomes a slow start to catch up with Taylor, who cheats using a spear hook to tie the Mach 6 to his car.
+Speed reveals it to the cameras, exposing Royalton's crimes, causing Taylor to crash and lose, and eventually winning the race.
+As Racer X watches from afar, a flashback montage reveals him to be Rex, having faked his death, secretly attended his funeral, and undergone facial plastic surgery to protect Speed.
+He chooses not to reveal his identity to his family, opting to live with the consequences.
+The Racer family celebrates Speed's victory, and Taejo testifies against Royalton and his henchmen, leading to Royalton's imprisonment for his crimes.